Skip to content

 Not every app needs the same level of complexity.
 Upjack provides three tiers:

 Tier 2: Runtime Tools.
 Automatic for any app with entities.
 The platform adds six universal tools (entity_create, entity_get, entity_update, entity_list, entity_search, entity_delete) that handle validation, ID generation, storage, indexing, and git commits.
-The app author writes nothing — these tools are derived from the manifest.
+The app author writes nothing.
+These tools are derived from the manifest.

-Most apps never leave Tier 1.
 The remarkable thing about an intelligent runtime is how much can be expressed without code.

 The software industry has spent decades building increasingly sophisticated tools to help developers write code faster: frameworks, ORMs, code generators, CI/CD pipelines, infrastructure-as-code.
 All of it assumes that code is the medium.

 But code was never the point.
-The point was always the domain knowledge — what a qualified lead looks like, when a deal needs attention, how to evaluate a research source.
+The point was always the domain knowledge: what a qualified lead looks like, when a deal needs attention, how to evaluate a research source.
 Code was just the only way to make a computer act on that knowledge.